Kyoto-01/Cyberia_OS/README.md

 # Cyberia OS

-Cyberia OS emerges as a lighter, leaner alternative to Kali Linux and other distributions geared toward penetration testing and hacking.
-The project offers a script that transforms Debian 12 into a customized version of Cyberia OS, adding essential tools and tweaks for security testing.
-It also provides ready-to-use .iso images and virtual machines, making it easy to run the distro anywhere, anytime.
+Cyberia OS stands out as a streamlined, lightweight alternative to Kali Linux and other penetration testing distributions.
+The project features a comprehensive script that converts Debian 12 into a tailored Cyberia OS environment, preloaded with essential security tools and optimizations for penetration testing.
+Additionally, ready-to-use virtual machines are provided, enabling seamless deployment and testing across different platforms anytime, anywhere.

 **Usage**: